Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 - Turn your phone off.
 Each and every use of phone or non-class related electronic communication during class will result in a 1 point grade reduction.

 - No food allowed in class or lab at any time.
+You can have water in closed containers that you keep on the floor or in your bag.

 - No private software is to be brought to lab or loaded onto school computers.